 “It feels way more open this year,” said one dedicated attendee.
 “People are just way more open about showing off and comparing their stashes this year.”

 Friday, the first day of the event, the fog that had rolled into Seattle was still lingering over Myrtle Edwards Park and Centennial Park, but taking no more than five steps past the enthusiastic Hempfest greeters, it was clear the haze hanging in the air had little to do with atmospheric pressure.

-Grassy knolls, scenic spots overlooking Puget Sound and any dry areas beneath the trees were filled with people packing bongs, rolling joints, sucking on vaporizers and exhaling thick clouds of smoke.
+Grassy knolls, scenic spots overlooking Puget Sound and any dry areas beneath the trees were filled with people packing bongs and bong accessories, rolling joints, sucking on a vaporizer and exhaling thick clouds of smoke.

 “You’ve got the munchies?
 We’ve got the cure,” a vendor selling greasy French fries doused in melted cheese called to a crowd of droopy-eyed event goers.

 “We make all our tie-dyes locally while consuming large amounts of cannabis,” a dreadlocked man told one of his prospective customers.

 “I don’t care about t-shirts, where’s the pot?” a middle-aged woman asked aloud.

 For those looking to learn more about Hempfest in Seattle and the people involved in it, Friday at 4 p.m. was completely the wrong time to do so.
 The sensory overload was enough to make a newcomer’s head spin, and the surging crowd and hysteria of it all caused more than one person to duck out of the nearest exit to rethink their plan of navigating the event.